How Soon Should I See a Doctor and Injury Attorney After an Auto Accident?

 When Should I See a Lawyer After a Car Accident?

-Of course, you must first tend to your medical needs.
-See a doctor as soon as possible after an accident.
-Follow his or her recommendations and get the necessary rest.
-Then, meet with an auto accident lawyer as soon as you are able.
+Of course, first tend to your medical needs.
+See a doctor promptly after an accident.
+Follow their recommendations and get the necessary rest.
+Then, consider meeting with a car accident lawyer.
 Once the insurance company is notified that you have an attorney, they are not allowed to contact you about the accident.
-You will not have to deal with harassing phone calls or tedious paperwork.
+We can handle communications with insurers and manage the necessary paperwork on your behalf.

 Let our experienced car accident attorneys handle your legal claim so that you can focus on your recovery.
-You don’t need to wait until you are done with your medical treatment to meet with a lawyer.
-Sometimes, medical treatment can take months – or even years.
-Your legal rights are in jeopardy without a lawyer, so you do not want to wait.
-Find a lawyer as soon as you are medically stable and able to do so.
-He or she will help move your case forward while you are finishing your medical treatment.
+You donโ€™t need to wait until you are done with your medical treatment to meet with a lawyer.
+Sometimes, medical treatment can take months or even years.
+Since Californiaโ€™s statute of limitations generally only gives you two years to file a claim, you may wish to consult a lawyer as soon as you are medically stable and able to do so.
+Your attorney can begin working on your case while you continue your treatment.

 The Pre-Litigation Personal Injury Claims Process